Mass concentration in rescaled first order integral functionals: Minimal cost function and -mass H-mass

-where \(x_0\in\R^N\) is fixed.
-Then, \(H_f(x_0,\cdot)\) is strictly concave on \((m_\ast,+\infty)\).
+where \(H_f\) is defined in \labelcref{PropertiesDefinitionH}.
+Then, \(H_f\) is strictly concave on \((m_\ast,+\infty)\).
 A similar statement holds on $\R_-$. \end{proposition} A similar result does not hold in dimension \(1\) since any continuous concave function \(H:\R_+\to\R_+\) with \(H(0)=0\) can be written as \(H=H_f\) with \(f\) satisfying all our assumptions \labelcref{hypLowerContinuous}--\labelcref{hypGammaCv} (see \Cref{generalCosts1d}).

-In the rest of this section, we will systematically omit the dependence on \(x_0\) of \(H_f(x_0,m)\) since \(x_0\) is fixed.